astridnadyaa/python/README.md

 # python
-practicing python from codecademy
+practicing the fundamental of python from codecademy